sch1z0net/oink/README.md

 ----------------

 To start using Oink FFT, simply import the library into your JavaScript project and follow the intuitive API to perform FFT operations on your data.

+> [!NOTE]
+> This is an Alpha Version, providing only Forward FFTs for several sizes.
+Code might still contain bugs, and more features will be added in the future.

 ### 1. Easy Import